Overview of Dermatology as a Medical Field

 What is Dermatology?

 Dermatology is the branch of medicine that focuses on the skin, hair, nails, and mucous membranes.
 Dermatologists diagnose and treat a wide range of conditions, from minor concerns like acne to more serious issues such as skin cancer.
 Because the skin is the body’s largest organ, maintaining its health is crucial for overall well-being.
+Dermatologists also play a vital role in preventive care, helping patients detect early signs of disease and recommending treatments that support long-term skin health.

 What Do Dermatologists Do?